yousander/yousander/README.md

 - 👋 Hi, I’m @yousander
 - 👀 I’m interested in all programming in general!
-- 🌱 I’m currently learning C#, SQLToLinq, JavaScript and ASP.NET
+- 🌱 I’m currently working C#, SQLToLinq, JavaScript and ASP.NET; some React, PHP, Laravel and Eloquent!
 - 💞️ I’m looking to collaborate on Big Projects of Programming
 - 📫 How to reach me: alexander.lr@outlook.com